IAEA's Nuclear Energy Management School Opens in U.S.A.

 The School is part of continuing efforts by the IAEA to address the management challenges in the nuclear industry.
 It provides a unique international educational experience for young professionals from developing countries and is aimed at building future leadership to manage and support nuclear energy programmes.
 All participants are carefully selected professionals from ages 28 to 45 with managerial potential in the nuclear industry, academia, government agencies and public sector entities in their countries.

-"My main message to you, as future leaders of the nuclear industry, is that everyone involved in nuclear power must have a total commitment to safety," IAEA Deputy Director General for Nuclear Energy, Alexander Bychkov, told participants during his opening statement on 18 March.
+"My main message to you, as future leaders of the nuclear industry, is that everyone involved in nuclear power must have a total commitment to safety," IAEA Director General Yukiya Amano told participants in his opening statement.

 The school will involve the sharing and transfer of knowledge from internationally recognized experts in a wide range of activities critical to a sustainable nuclear energy programme.
 Lectures, presentations and group work from the IAEA, Texas A&M, American Nuclear Society, the US Department of Energy, the US Nuclear Regulatory Commission, as well as experts from nuclear facilities and other organizations will ensure that each subject area of the school curriculum is covered by the most competent specialists in the world.
 Special features of this intensive three-week training include a trip to Atlanta, Georgia, to meet representatives of the Institute for Nuclear Power Operations (INPO) and the World Association of Nuclear Operators (WANO) and a visit to the nuclear power plant construction site of Vogtle Nuclear Power Plant Units 3 and 4 in Waynesboro, Georgia.